simply-nicky/pyrost/docs/tutorials/sigray.rst

 Speckle Tracking update
 -----------------------
-Now we’re ready to generate a pyrost.SpeckleTracking object, which is able to perform the speckle tracking procedure with :func:`SpeckleTracking.iter_update_gd` method.
+Now we’re ready to generate a pyrost.SpeckleTracking object, which is able to perform the speckle tracking procedure with :func:`pyrost.SpeckleTracking.iter_update_gd` method.
 For more information about the parameters see the section :ref:`diatom-st-update` in the Diatom dataset tutorial.

 .. doctest::